 You are responsible for cleaning your own room and sharing the cleaning of the communal areas, this applies to standard and ensuite rooms.
 Some limited support is given by our domestic staff.

-Those living in Bowder Court, The Coppice, Opal and the Grange are solely responsible for cleaning your room and communal areas
+Those living in Bowder Court, The Coppice and Opal Court are solely responsible for cleaning your room and communal areas